How to remove ransomware

 • More elaborate samples are able to disguise their activity on an operating system until they finish encrypting users' files.

-Although they usually do not self-replicate, such threats can make lots of problems on your computer.
+Although they usually do not self-replicate, such threats can cause lots of problems on your computer.
 They can make your vital information inaccessible.
 It is highly recommended not to pay the ransom, which is asked by this threat because that doesn't help to remove the parasite and restore affected information.

 Eliminating crypto-malwareVictims should be aware that decryption of files should only be attempted after ransomware removal is performed.
 Otherwise, all data will be locked again.